scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 distilled and disseminated as publications or reports.
-The exploratory phase typically involves running many different analyses with interactive plotting tools before the important aspects of the data are established.
-Once the data is understood, the results are then typically prepared as static figures for dissemination, often putting together many subfigures into a complicated figure that reveals multiple interrelated aspects of the results.
+The exploratory phase typically involves running many different analyses with interactive plotting tools before the important aspects of the data are determined.
+The final results are then typically prepared as static figures for dissemination, often putting together many subfigures into a complicated figure that reveals multiple interrelated aspects of the results.

 Current software tools provide relatively poor support for this dual exploring/reporting nature of scientific research, severely limiting